 Point to the end of the line you created last.
-Now move the crosshairs slowly to the left.
-The track line 0.0 appears.
+Move the crosshairs slowly to the left.
+The 0.0-degree track line appears.

 As soon as Allplan displays l = 0.300 for the offset, click this point or enter 0.3 m for the Offset to reference point in the dialog line.
 Then press ENTER to confirm.